rails/rails/README.md

 ## Dependencies

-Action Cable is currently tied to Redis through its use of the pubsub feature to route messages back and forth over the websocket cable connection.
+Action Cable is currently tied to Redis through its use of the pubsub feature to route messages back and forth over the WebSocket cable connection.
 This dependency may well be alleviated in the future, but for the moment that's what it is.
 So be sure to have Redis installed and running.